stvliu/thingsboard.github.io/_includes/docs/reference/performance-aws-instances.md

 **Lessons learned**

-In addition to conclusions we made for [Scenario C](#scenario-c), we observe stability of a single ThingsBoard instance handling 100K parallel MQTT connections.
+In addition to conclusions we made for [Scenario C](#scenario-c), we observe stability of a single GridLinks instance handling 100K parallel MQTT connections.
 We observe that memory consumption increased from 1.5 GB for 25K devices to 6.5 for 100K devices.
 We may roughly calculate that one device/connection consumes 66KB of memory.
 We will work to reduce this number 10 times in the next release.